sevban20/Projects/README.md

 ## Web Scraping
 ### Get Jobs
 This is a search job from timesjob.com.
 A user defines keyword and other options, the script search jobs from the website and shows all of them to the user.
 The input choices are Keyword, Number of pages, and location experience.
-If the user wants to save results, there is an option to save JSON format.
+If the user wants to save results, there is an option to save JSON format. <br />
-Keyword(Required): Jobs keywords__
+Keyword(Required): Jobs keywords <br />
 Number of Pages(Optional): How many pages will list Location(Optional): Job's location Experience(Optional): About Years